A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Numerical Results

-To assess the efficiency of the proposed $p$-multigrid solver, we compare it with an $h$-multigrid method adopting a smoother based on stable splittings of spline spaces, as presented \cite{tak1}.
+Throughout this paper, the use of ILUT and Gauss-Seidel as a smoother has been investigated within a $p$-multigrid and $h$-multigrid method.
+However, alternative smoothers have been developed for $h$-multigrid methods in recent years.
+For example, a smoother based on stable splittings of spline spaces \cite{tak1}.
+In this section, we compare the $p$-multigrid (adopting ILUT as a smoother) with an $h$-multigrid method using this smoother.
+Note that this smoother has been extended to multipatch domains as well \cite{tak2}.
 For this comparison, we consider the CDR-equation on the unit square with:

 Homogeneous Neumann boundary conditions are applied and the right-hand side is given by: -.6cm

 Table \ref{tab:6} shows the number of iterations needed to reach convergence with the $p$-multigrid method and the $h$-multigrid method based on stable splittings.
 Both methods show iteration numbers which are independent of both $h$ and $p$.
 With the $p$-multigrid method, the number of iterations needed to reach convergence is significantly lower compared to the considered $h$-multigrid method for all configurations.